pouya-codes/singularity_auto_annotate/README.md

   --num_gpus NUM_GPUS   The number of GPUs to use.
 Default uses a GPU with the most free memory.
                          (default: 1)

+  --num_tumor_patches NUM_TUMOR_PATCHES
+                        The maximum number of extracted tumor patches for each slide.
+Default extracts all the patches.
+                         (default: -1)

+  --num_normal_patches NUM_NORMAL_PATCHES
+                        The maximum number of extracted normal patches for each slide.
+Default extracts all the patches.
+                         (default: -1)
 ```